Aulin34/dnd-quartz/content/public/Characters/NPCs/Known NPCs/Sheen.md

 - Fought with the Steelrun mercenary group and Druecia's Finest to kill the Cyclops and the Froghemoth.

 - After the battle, Sheen took the opportunity to kill Tucker while he was downed.

-- Tucker was immediately revived by the Cyclops' tear/
+	- Tucker was immediately revived by the Cyclops' tear.

-- Sheen was murdered by Dadaka.
+- Sheen was then brutally murdered by Dadaka to cover up for the assassination plot.